 ANNOUNCEMENT: This article describes how to deploy CPQ with our sandbox seeding add-on.
-Our new Gearset for CPQ deployment solution is now our recommended product for deploying all of your CPQ configuration.
+Our new Gearset for CPQ deployment solution is now our recommended product for deploying all your CPQ configuration.
 See our Gearset for CPQ documentation for more information.

 The Gearset data loader detects referenced objects and brings related records into the deployment, but this referencing only works in one direction.